-That they had to walk past corpses and hulks of blown-up buses?Millions of Iraqi children are being robbed of their childhood.
+That they had to walk past corpses and hulks of blown-up buses?Millions of Iraqi children are being robbed of their childhoods.
 You might called it armed robbery.

 Down streets running with blood?